thin-edge/thin-edge.io-specs/src/software-management/plugin-api.md

 * For the current list of commands there is no input beyond the command arguments, and a plugin can close its `stdin`.
 * The `stdout` and `stderr` of the process running a plugin command are captured by the sm-agent.
-  * These streams might be forwarded to cloud (depending of the cloud mapper).
   * These streams don't have to be the streams returned by the underlying package manager.
     It can be a one sentence summary of the error, redirecting the administrator to the package manager logs.
 * A plugin must return the appropriate exit status after each command.